jtlap/nt2/doc/source/sdk/functor/rationale.rst

-The main idea was to see if how much defining function overload with complex dispatching is similar to the **expression problem** [#]_ which refers to a fundamental dilemma of programming: To which degree can an application be structured in such a way that both the data model and the set of operations over it can be extended without the need to modify existing code, without the need for code repetition and without runtime type errors.
-From this analysis, we propose a system for defining function with a rich dispatching and specialization system relying on meta-programming for categorizing, selecting and calling a given function implementation for any arbitrary aggregate of input parameters.
+The main idea was to see if how much defining function overload with complex dispatching is similar to the **expression problem** [#]_ which refers to a fundamental dilemma of programming: to which degree can an application be structured in such a way that both the data model and the set of operations over it can be extended without the need to modify existing code, without the need for code repetition and without runtime type errors.
+From this analysis, we propose a system for defining functions with a rich dispatching and specialization system relying on meta-programming for categorizing, selecting and calling a given function implementation for any arbitrary aggregate of input parameters.
 This lead to define a function call process made of five steps: :ref:`functors_rationale_identify`,